KiraCore/docs/spec/iteration-0/README.md

 To learn more about branches and development process, see [versioning](../versioning.md) documentation.

-_NOTE: All OPTIONAL :new_moon: features CAN become the the scope of the future iterations and are NOT a priority for delivery._
+_NOTE: All OPTIONAL :new_moon: features CAN become the scope of the future iterations and are NOT a priority for delivery._

 1. :link: **Blockchain Application**
    * :zap: Order Books Management